What’s the Difference Between Hemp and Marijuana?

 Wondering what the difference between hemp and marijuana is?
 You’re not alone.

-Hemp and marijuana are often used interchangeably, but they aren’t the same thing.
+The words “hemp and marijuana” are often used interchangeably, but they aren’t the same thing.
 Almost a century of misinformation about the plants has led to quite a bit of confusion about them both.

 To make things clear, Cannabis is a genus of plants.
 Of this plant genus, there are many different varieties, including two distinct ones: hemp and marijuana.
-While hemp and marijuana come from the same genus, there are vast differences between the two.
+While they come from the same genus, there are vast differences between the two.

 Hemp vs. Marijuana: What’s the Difference?